 This five-star hotel offers valet parking, two pools, a fitness center, and fine dining on the second floor with scenic views of Alem Street.
 Make Torre Monumental the backdrop to your meeting or wedding and cherish similar cityscapes from a private terrace.
 Hotel suites include walk-in closets, safes, kitchens, and separate living spaces.
 Refresh from a marble bathroom and rest on a pillow top mattress.

-This hotel has a super club lounge for breakfast and evening treats from 5 to 8 pm, plus you can also (apparently) access the Sheraton club lounge of the Sheraton Convention Center on the 22nd floor, which is a hotel housed in the same building and which offers the best array of evening food.
+This hotel has a super club lounge for breakfast and evening treats, plus you can also (apparently) access the Sheraton club lounge of the Sheraton Convention Center on the 22nd floor, which is a hotel housed in the same building and which offers the best array of evening food.

 8. Sheraton Convention Center

 Sheraton Convention Center is a Rewards Category 4 hotel.
 This five-star hotel is a launchpad into San Telmo, Palermo, Puerto Madero, and other Buenos Aires neighborhoods.
 Take Estación Retiro to the National Museum of Fine Arts, Recoleta Cemetery, or The Teatro Colón.
 See the international side of Argentina’s capital at Jardín Japonés and corporate offices such as American Express and Mitsubishi.

 In terms of dining, refuel at Buono Italian Kitchen, enjoy a cocktail at Doce25 and work out at Sheraton Fitness, their gym with resistance bands, free weights, and a row of treadmills facing the outdoor pool and sun deck.

 Sheraton Buenos Aires Hotel & Convention Center has an executive club lounge on the top floor.
 Their club breakfast is pretty extensive with a small but full buffet, including omelet, which can get very busy.
 Coffee and snacks are available throughout the day.

-There is plenty of food at the Sheraton club lounge in the evening from 7 pm to 9 pm, enough to fill you up, but there is no hot food, and the sweet dishes are nicer than the savory ones.
+There is plenty of food at the Sheraton club lounge in the evening, enough to fill you up, but there is no hot food, and the sweet dishes are nicer than the savory ones.
 There is also free red and white wine, although other alcohol costs (non-alcoholic drinks are free).
 However, the highlight is the spectacular view over the Retiro station and the Recoleta neighborhood from the lounge.

 9. Hotel Panamericano Buenos Aires